Inner horns for 2-quasi-categories: O-anodyne extensions and Ara's model structure

-in our example case (which does satisfy $q_{k+1} = 0$).
-In general, it factors through $\Psi^k\nq$ because its image is generated by the cells of the form $[\delta^k;\aalpha]$.
-Moreover, one can check by comparing (4a-d) and (\textasteriskcentered\textasteriskcentered) (the latter of which appeared in the third paragraph of the proof of \cref{vertical equivalence extensions}) that this map fits in the following gluing square:
+where $\pp = (q_1,\dots,q_{k-1},0,q_{k+2},\dots,q_n)$.
+This map factors through $\Psi^k\nq$ because its image is generated by the cells of the form $[\delta^k;\aalpha]$.
+Moreover, one can check by comparing (4a-d) and (\textasteriskcentered\textasteriskcentered) (the latter of which appeared in the second paragraph after the proof of \cref{vertical equivalence extensions}) that this map fits into the following gluing square:

 This completes the proof for the first case.